MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 # Preparing your organization for Mesh
 This content covers requirements for Mesh implementations in Microsoft Teams and in the Mesh app.
 After planning for your Mesh implementation, learn how to [set up immersive spaces in Teams](/microsoftteams/meeting-immersive-spaces) and [set up Microsoft Mesh](/mesh/setup/content/setup-m365-mesh#prerequisites).

+## Preparation overview

+This page covers the required tasks and suggested functional roles that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.

+At a high level, you should:

 ## Gather Your v-team

 This page covers the required tasks and suggested functional roles